chinchon/sql-formatting-tools/README.md

 # private
-private repo where codes are stored before being released to the public
+My private repo where codes are temporarily stored.